Dear EarthTalk: What has been the environmental impact of the Volkswagen emissions scandal?

 —Emily Warden, Philadelphia, PA

-The Volkswagen emission scandal was first discovered in the U.S. last year, but researchers soon found that some 11 million vehicles worldwide are spewing more pollution into the atmosphere than advertised on their window stickers.
-An analysis by The Guardian last September revealed that affected VWs in the U.S. are likely emitting between 10,392 and 41,571 tons of toxic nitrogen oxides (NOx) into the air every year, based on typical annual mileage counts.
+The Volkswagen emission scandal first came to light in the U.S. in late 2015, but researchers soon found that some 11 million vehicles worldwide were spewing more pollution into the atmosphere than advertised on their window stickers.
+An analysis by The Guardian revealed that affected VWs in the U.S. are likely emitting between 10,392 and 41,571 tons of toxic nitrogen oxides (NOx) into the air every year, based on typical annual mileage counts.
 If those vehicles had complied with federal pollution standards, they would have emitted just 1,039 tons per year.
 Researchers believe Volkswagen has added between 10 and 40 times more NOx pollution into our atmosphere than the U.S. Environmental Protection Agency (EPA) considers safe for people to breathe.
 According to the Guardian, the 11 million affected diesel-engine VWs on the road worldwide could be emitting some 237,161 to 948,691 tons of NOx emissions annually.
 In contrast, Western Europe’s biggest electrical power station emits just 39,000 tons each year.

 According to a tentative deal reached between the U.S. government and Volkswagen in April 2016, Americans may be able to breathe a sigh of relief soon.
 VW tentatively agreed to compensate some 500,000 U.S. customers who own 2-liter diesel-engine vehicles (including certain Jetta, Golf, Beetle and Passat models) that were rigged to cheat emissions tests.
 While details are not finalized, VW reportedly has committed to either buying back or fixing the cars to meet emissions standards and providing “substantial compensation”—$5,000 each is a figure floating around the rumor mill—to affected car owners.
 This deal doesn’t apply to the 90,000 3-liter diesel-engine vehicles in the U.S. implicated in the scandal, let alone the 10+ million other affected vehicles worldwide, but it does establish a precedent and some guidelines which should direct VW’s compensatory efforts moving forward in Europe and beyond.